The Free City (Zephyria)

 Uneasy AllyThe Collective maintains at least three cells in Haven's Edge and uses Zephyria as a staging ground for operations in the western Wastes.
 In return, they supply computational hardware, encrypted communications equipment, and intelligence on corporate activity near the city's borders.

 The tension: The Collective's ideology demands destroying all ORACLE fragments.
-Zephyria's Fragment Integration Council shelters 23 known carriers.
+Zephyria shelters 23 known fragment carriers.
 Both sides pretend this contradiction doesn't exist.

 Nexus Dynamics

 Patient PredatorNexus has never stopped wanting to absorb Zephyria.
-Their current strategy is patient: embed corporate products into the shadow trade, create dependencies through medical supply chains, recruit Zephyrian talent with offers of healthcare and computational access.
+Their strategy: embed corporate products into the shadow trade, create dependencies through medical supply chains, recruit Zephyrian talent with offers of healthcare and computational access.

 The fear: Every Zephyrian who leaves for the Sprawl weakens the city's argument.
 Helena Voss reportedly called Zephyria "a harvest we haven't scheduled yet."